 Indicator Nymphing: 13 Tips From Expert River Guides

-I’ve learned nymphing techniques from world champion fly anglers, a former head coach of the USA fly fishing team, and other great guides and anglers, and the one thing they all do very well is that they are always in control of their indicator at all times and they always know where their fly is.
+Pro Tip: I’ve learned nymphing techniques from world champion fly anglers, a former head coach of the USA fly fishing team, and other great guides and anglers.
+The one thing they all do very well is that they are always in control of their indicator at all times and they always know where their fly is.

 Indicators were invented and used 20 to 30 years ago for the purpose of just detecting a bite, but now, good anglers and guides will use indicators for a lot more than that.

-Great indicator nymphing anglers never just cast it out and watch it go and neither should you.
+Great indicator anglers never just cast it out and watch it go, and neither should you.
 The best indicator anglers will work their indicator and their fly through every foot of the spot that they are fishing and the results can be ten times better.

 13 Key Things For Better Indicator Nymphing

-There are a lot of strike indicators on the market and most will help you detect a bite from a fish because that is what strike indicators were originally designed to do and that’s what most anglers use them for, but . . . .
+There are a lot of strike indicators on the market, and most will help you detect a bite from a fish because that is what strike indicators are designed to do, but good nymph anglers also use specific indicators that will also improve their presentation, which means more fish in the net.

 I have an in-depth page on what the best indicators are for different types of river conditions.
 Check out What Are The Best Indicators For Fly Fishing?
 Guides Advice.

-All of these things are something great indicator nymphing anglers will do and if you understand each of them and know how to do them, you may catch 10 times more fish.
-I will discuss each one of these things below.
+All of these things are something great anglers will do, and if you understand each of them and know how to do them well you may catch ten times more fish.

 When fishing smaller trout rivers where not much weight is required, I like to use the Raven FS, size 1.0g.